French Living

 Discovering Marmande’s Tomatoes and Cafés

 Here are the latest adventures from Beth and friends, still finding amazing places in the heart of southwest France.
-This month, and her sister Di, discover the market town of Marmande, as they’ve heard they are some…
+This month, and her sister Di, discover the market town of Marmande, as they’ve heard there are some…

 A Hidden Treasure in Occitanie